master-of-zen/Av1an/README.md

     --vmaf_path             Custom path to libvmaf models.
 By default used system one.

     --vmaf_target           Vmaf value to target.
-Currently aomenc only.
+Supported about all encoders.
                             Best works with 85-97.
                             When using this mode specify full encoding options.
                             ` --end-usage=q ` or ` --end-usage=cq `